 Equity Financing for Your Business

-Equity financing is a way to generate funds for your business through the sale of company shares.
+Equity financing is a way to generate funds for your business through the sale of company shares, including common stock and preferred shares.
 With equity financing, startups and recently established companies with limited cash can approach wealthy individuals or investment firms to see if they want to back their great ideas.

-You can get equity financing from individual or angel investors, as seen on the popular show “Shark Tank.”
-Or you can raise funds via a crowdfunding platform or through a venture capital firm.
+You can seek equity financing from individual or angel investors, as seen on the popular show “Shark Tank.”
+You can also raise funds through a crowdfunding platform or with a venture capital firm.

 While you don’t have to repay the funds like with small business loans, you do have to give up a percentage of ownership in your company.
 However, you also gain expert knowledge from your investors when you bring them on board, which can help strengthen your business model.